spencerT101/FlightAPI/flightapiservice/README.md

 ## Installation and set up...

 - Clone the repository and open in your chosen IDE (Intellij recommended).

 - Run the application either from the FlightserviceApplication class or from the drop down menu select FlightserviceApplication and push the play icon.
+(May need to sync maven and rebuild project first)

 - In your chosen API client create a GET request.

 - Set url to localhost:8080/flight/flightdata.

 - CURRENTLY ONLY ABLE TO RETURN A FLIGHT JSON RESPONSE AS OF YET.
 PLEASE SEE ISSUES SECTION BELOW.

 ## Issues